AitorSimona/Research_GroupMovement/docs/README.md

 What if I want to have formations, like the Total War Series?
 And like in Total War, what if I want to see the destinations of every unit when dragging the mouse, while being able to modify the formation?

-Buff, such an amount of questions!
-It does really get me excited to know how many things take part into crowd behaviours, there are tons of stuff to learn!
+Such a big amount of questions!
+It does really get me excited to know how many things take part into crowd behaviours, there are tons of stuff to learn about!
 See you around and thanks for reading!